SpicyLemon/json-explorer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-There are two main functions in here.
+There are three main functions in here.
 1. The `json_explorer` function allows selection of paths of a json structure along with preview information paths.
     Selected paths are then retrieved and printed via stdout.